DaluS/CHIMES/Tutorial-model.md

 ```

 Of course the binding needs to have `MODEL` correctly coded.
-As pygemmes use an RK-4 solver, `MODEL.give` must not necessary compute the iteration at each timestep (depends of your solver on the other side.
+As chimes use an RK-4 solver, `MODEL.give` must not necessary compute the iteration at each timestep (depends of your solver on the other side.